Approximation of Splines in Wasserstein Spaces: Introduction

 In Euclidean space, cubic splines $x: [0,1] \to \R^d$ are known to be minimizers of the integral of the squared acceleration $\int_0^1 \vert \ddot x \vert^2 \d t$ due to a famous result by de Boor \cite{dB63}.
 Our proposed method can be seen as a generalization of de Boor's result to the Wasserstein space in discrete time.
 To see this, we use a simple rectangular quadrature rule to replace the integral, and the second order central difference to approximate the acceleration of a curve, to obtain

 In our case, we are interested in discrete measure-valued curves.
-Hence, it is natural to replace the the Euclidean norm $\vert\cdot\vert$ with the Wasserstein $L^2$ distance between probability measures, and use a notion of barycenter between measures $\mu_{k-1}$ and $\mu_{k+1}$, denoted as $\Bary(\mu_{k-1},\mu_{k+1})$, instead of the middle point $\frac{x_{k-1}+x_{k+1}}{2}$.
+Hence, it is natural to replace the Euclidean norm $\vert\cdot\vert$ with the Wasserstein $L^2$ distance between probability measures, and use a notion of barycenter between measures $\mu_{k-1}$ and $\mu_{k+1}$, denoted as $\Bary(\mu_{k-1},\mu_{k+1})$, instead of the middle point $\frac{x_{k-1}+x_{k+1}}{2}$.
 The proposed discrete spline functional studied in this paper will therefore be given by

 Noakes \etal \cite{NoHePa89} generalized de Boor's result in a finite dimensional Riemannian context, introducing Riemannian cubic splines as stationary paths of the integrated squared covariant derivative of the velocity field of a path.
 To define continuous splines on the space of probability measures as investigated here, a similar geometric structure is required.
 Fortunately, the celebrated Benamou-Brenier formula \cite{BeBr00} allows for a formal endowment of a Riemannian structure on the Wasserstein space $\ProbW(\R^d)$, as originally described in \cite{Ot01}.
 Beyond this scope, however, a second order analysis of paths in Wasserstein spaces is required.
 Such an analysis has been developed by Gigli in \cite{Gi12}.
 This approach in particular allows to define the acceleration of a curve of measures as the covariant derivative of its velocity.
 Energy splines (E-splines) are then defined as minimizers of the total squared acceleration, see \eqref{def:spline_energy_cont} for more details.
-This functional, however, is intractable and not well-posed.
+This functional, however, is not well-behaved as it is computationally intractable, and, unlike the usual action functional \eqref{eq:path_energy}, not convex.
 Thus, some relaxations thereof have been recently proposed:

 Both Benamou \etal in \cite{BeGaVi19} and Chen \etal in \cite{ChCoGe18} independently introduced the concept denoted now as P-splines, short for path splines.
 P-splines are $\R^d$-valued stochastic processes $(X_t)_{t\in[0,1]}$ defined on some underlying probability space $(\domain, \mathbb{P})$ that solve the following minimization problem